zambezi21/Automated-Research-Podcast-AI-Project/README.md

 *Ref 5:This process may take some time so you can sit and relax and mabye go do something else for a little*

-This is the podcast that was created to listen to.
+Once it is done then all you will have to do is click the play button.

-https://notebooklm.google.com/notebook/82024b13-6c56-4a22-bdce-1932c9978997/audio
+This is the podcast that was created to listen to. https://notebooklm.google.com/notebook/82024b13-6c56-4a22-bdce-1932c9978997/audio